eurogiciel-oss/Tizen-development-report/README.md

 # Overview

-Tizen-development-report provides a bunch of scripts that generate a csv file containing the state of a given list of bugs.
+Tizen-development-report provides a bunch of scripts that generate reports regarding the state of Tizen bugs and reviews.

-Note that those scripts have originaly been made to generate a report regarding the state of the multi-user related bugs so it might not suit every usages.
-However you are free to clone this project and make any changes you want.

-If you find any bugs or want to supply a fix/improvement, you are welcome !
+You are more than welcome to report any bugs you find or supply fixes or improvements.

 # Dependency

-The script get-status needs the json parser jq (http://stedolan.github.io/jq/)
+The script get-status and get-gerrit-status-open need the json parser jq (http://stedolan.github.io/jq/)

-Other json parsers can be used.
-In this case you need to adapt the script "get-status".

 # Requirements

-You need 2 things to get the scripts working:
+Besides jq you need 2 things to get all the scripts working:

 * An access to Tizen Gerrit
 * A local, updated copy of the Tizen repos

+Note that scripts located in ./scripts/gerrit only require a Gerrit access and that scripts in ./scripts/repo only require a local repo.
+Scripts in ./scripts/main either require both a Gerrit access and a local repo or a result file.

 # Install

 	./install <destination>

+There isn't an uninstall script (yet).

-# Run
+# Main scripts

+get-status-loop

-The script that you need to run to get a full report given a list of projects and bug ID is "get-status-loop"
+Return a full report given a list of projects and bug ID.
+Return results with a csv format.

 Usage: